 - Add the coconut cream (separated hardened cream at the top of 2 chilled cans) to the bowl of a stand mixer, leaving the watery parts behind.
 Starting at slow speed gradually increase speed until the cream is whipped.
 For best results in this recipe, you need the cream to be very firm and well whipped with stiff peaks.
 If yours is a bit on the softer side, add in a ¼ – ½ tsp of xantham gum and whip again.
 It will thicken fast.

 - Squeeze the lime juice and grate the lime zest.

-- Add the lime juice, lime extract and 2 Tbsp lime zest to the bowl with the condensed milk and whisk with a hand whisk to combine.
+- Add the lime juice, lime extract and lime zest to the bowl with the condensed milk and whisk with a hand whisk to combine.
 Then fold in the whipped coconut cream.

 - Pour this over the cooled crust and place into the fridge for a few hours to set.
 If you want to speed it up a bit then you can put it into the freezer, just don’t forget it in there or you’ll have to wait for it to thaw!

 - Decorate with lime zest and serve.

 - The crust is made with approximately 26 Vegan Digestives or 20 Graham Cracker Sheets.
 It would be most accurate to go by weight since different brands have different size cookies.

 - We used one full batch of our homemade vegan condensed milk.
-If you want to make it from scratch as well then make it using soy milk or rice milk powder so that it’s nice and thick for using in this pie.
-You can also use store-bought canned vegan condensed milk, and if so, you can use a full 14oz/400ml can.
+If you want to make it from scratch as well then make it using soy milk or rice milk powder so that it's nice and thick for using in this pie.
+You can also use store-bought vegan condensed milk.

 - The filling for this pie is gluten-free, so if you wanted to make the whole pie gluten-free you could switch for a gluten-free cookie for the crust.